JeremS/textp-reader/README.md

 ### Tags
 Like in [Pollen](https://github.com/mbutterick/pollen) we have a tag construct.
-We use tags similar to what is found in [Pollen](https://github.com/mbutterick/pollen) and [Scribble](https://docs.racket-lang.org/scribble/index.html)
+We use tags similarly to what is found in [Pollen](https://github.com/mbutterick/pollen) and [Scribble](https://docs.racket-lang.org/scribble/index.html)
-We start a tag with the '◊' character followed by the tag's name and then the tag's arguments.
+A tag starts with the '◊' character followed by the tag's name and then the any number of tag arguments.

 There are 2 types of arguments:
-- clojure arguments enclosed in brackets, its understood that the enclosed text is clojure code.
+- clojure arguments enclosed in brackets, it's understood that the enclosed text is clojure code.
  It effectively gives use vectors of clojure arguments.
 - text arguments enclosed in braces.
 The text enclosed there is normal text that can include any of the syntax constructs presented before.